DarkCat736/CLAW/README.md

 1. Create a file called `.env` in the root CLAW directory
 2. Three fields are required - MYSQL_DB_USER, MYSQL_DB_PASSWORD, and SERVICE_AVAILABILITY
 3. The two MySQL fields are strings, but the Service Availability field is a stringified JSON!
-4. Here is an example of a fully completed `.env`:
+4. Here is an example of a fully completed `.env` with only PROD features enabled:

 ```dotenv
 MYSQL_DB_USER=claw_user